 I am a research specialist at the Interactive Robotics Group, MIT, supervised by Prof. Julie Shah.
+My research focuses on developing planning and learning algorithms to enable robots to safely and efficiently assist and collaborate with humans on physical tasks.

 "Pick up the yellow block."